Acing the MBA Essay Questions – Tips & Reviews

 Focusing on Harvard Business School application essays written by candidates who won admission, our previous guide in this series presented general principles for writing compelling long-form MBA essays.
 However, this guide takes a different approach.
 In this article, we present specific tips for writing short-answer essays constrained by tight word limits.

 The current trend in favor of the short-answer essay continues to gain momentum.
 Schools that currently require short-answer essays include the Harvard Business School, the Columbia Business School, and the Darden School of Business at the University of Virginia.
-Harvard only requires their 400-word short-answer essay from joint program applicants.
-At Columbia and Darden, all applicants must submit the short-answer essays, and the word limits are brutally tight.
+Harvard only requires a 400-word short-answer essay from joint program applicants.
+At Columbia and Darden, all applicants must submit short-answer essays, and the word limits are brutally tight.
 For example, one Darden prompt imposes a 50-word limit, and one of Columbia’s questions only permits a 50 character response.

 Below we present some effective strategies for writing short answer essays required by a popular MBA program: the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.
 We selected Kenan-Flagler for several reasons, not the least of which is that UNC provides a good example of a school with a tradition of exclusively requiring the short-answer essay format for the past several years.

 Moreover, Kenan-Flagler offers MBA@UNC, one of the finest online MBA programs in the world which currently holds the #1 ranking from U.S. News and World Report.
 But another benefit that makes UNC especially attractive to online MBA students involves the school’s liberal GMAT waiver policy.
-As we discussed in this guide, all applicants to UNC with seven or more years of work experience automatically qualify for waivers and 86 percent of a recent UNC incoming class of online MBA students won admission without either a GMAT or a GRE score.
+As we discussed in this guide, all applicants to UNC with five or more years of work experience automatically qualify for waivers, and 86 percent of a recent UNC incoming class of online MBA students won admission without either a GMAT or a GRE score.

 Clearly, a lot of applicants to both UNC’s on-campus and online MBA programs care about how they might win admission.
 Writing effective short-answer essays comprises a critical component of these candidates’ strategies.